behreajj/CamZup/README.md

 }
 ```

 This generates the file below.
-A header is followed by a name, the number of columns to use when displaying the palette, a comment indicated by a `#`.
+A header is followed by a name, the number of columns to use when displaying the palette and a comment preceded by a `#`.
 The color is broken into red, green and blue color channels; each channel is formatted as an unsigned byte in [0, 255] separated by a space.
 This is followed by a name, for which this library writes the color's hexadecimal representation.
 Last is an index for the color; this library begins the index at 1, not 0.
 The name and index of a palette entry may be optional for some importers, mandatory for others.
 Aseprite seems to require at least a name.

 ```
 GIMP Palette